Students and Educators Series

 Our Students & Educators Series introduces young audiences to the art of simple and honest storytelling through theater and presents the opportunity for Pre-K through Middle School aged children to attend one of our two Atlantic for Kids productions each season.

+The Big One-Oh! is a triumphant new musical for the whole family based on the book of the same name.
 Recommended for kids 5+ but welcomes children of all ages.

 High School Matinees Request Group Tix